|Address:||200 Kenny Street|

-Designed by Winnipeg architect Étienne Gaboury (of Gaboury, Lussier, Sigurdson Architects), Église du Précieux Sang (Precious Blood Roman Catholic Church) was constructed by Bockstael Construction, for approximately $397,000 in 1969; the architect’s fees were $20,664.
-Research and planning was initiated in 1961, with construction beginning six years later.
-The structure is located in the south-western corner of an open, flat site, surrounded by the residential neighborhood of St. Boniface.
+Designed by Winnipeg architect Étienne Gaboury (of Gaboury, Lussier, Sigurdson Architects), Église du Précieux Sang (Precious Blood Roman Catholic Church) was constructed by Bockstael Construction for approximately $397,000 in 1969; the architect’s fees were $20,664.
+Research and planning were initiated in 1961, with construction beginning six years later.
+The structure is located in the south-western corner of an open, flat site, surrounded by the residential neighbourhood of St. Boniface.
 An adjacent rectory and school by the same name share the local site.

 Précieux Sang is Gaboury’s most identifiable work, and an “outstanding example of Canadian regionalism” (Architectural Review, November 1965, p.
 365).
 The church design is informed by regional influences; the primarily Métis parish inspired the architect to introduce a subtle tipi shape as a cultural reference (Radoslav Zuk, “Precious Blood Roman Catholic Church” The Canadian Encyclopedia).
 Limited glazing, and a hooded western-facing stained-glass window, demonstrate Gaboury’s sensitivity to Winnipeg’s severe climate and low-angled winter sun.
 Modest in height, an undulating smooth brick wall circles the structure, punctuated by buttresses varying in depth to accommodate the asymmetrical, spiraling cedar shake roof.